boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

    + Updatability: indicates whether a solution allows to update hosts with policy changes at any time.
    + Path coupled signaling/Path decoupled signaling: Indicates whether solution allows for the entity to share the advice be on-path or off-path.
 This criterion is also meant to assess the deployment flexibility offered by a solution.
+   + Support cascaded environments: For example rate-limits may be enabled at several levels in the path (e.g., the local network and the upstream network, tethering device and upstream network).
+This criterion indicates whether such setups are also supported.

 A criterion may belong to one or more categories.